 Skills are taught with an eye toward their use and integration into a learner’s daily life

-Functional Behavior Assessments are performed to assess your child’s strengths and challenges, to develop goals, and create a program plan for reducing maladaptive behaviors while teaching necessary functional replacement behaviors and skills.
-Both parent training assessments and intensive intervention assessments are completed in the child’s home.
+Functional Behavior Assessments are performed to assess the individual’s strengths and challenges, to develop goals, and create a program plan for reducing maladaptive behaviors while teaching necessary functional replacement behaviors and skills.
+Both parent training assessments and intensive intervention assessments are completed in the individual’s home.
 Some of the tools BTC uses for assessment purposes include:

 Reinforcer Assessment for Individuals with Severe Disabilities (RAISD; Fisher, Piazza, Bowman, and Amari, 1996).